 Part of having a healthy pregnancy is focusing on your health before you conceive.
 Achieving a healthy pre-pregnancy weight can improve your chances of getting pregnant and minimize your risk of pregnancy complications.

-Being obese — defined as having a body mass index (BMI) of 30 and higher — can decrease your chances of having normal ovulation.
+Having a body mass index (BMI) of 30 and higher (obesity) can decrease your chances of having normal ovulation.
 Obesity can also affect the outcome of in vitro fertilization (IVF).
 As your BMI increases, so does the risk of unsuccessful IVF.

 Obesity during pregnancy increases the risk of various pregnancy complications, including: